Why should your organisation buy off-the-shelf?

 Confidence You will be sure of the benefits of using a systematic approach.
 You will be clear about the risks when using your organisation's usual decision-making and procurement approaches.
 So when somebody suggests that you ‘cut corners’ or stick to ‘procurement as usual’ you will be better placed to persuade them that your due diligence will more than pay for itself.

 CPD The workshop counts towards Continual Professional Development for CMI, BCS, IET, IIBA, IEEE, APM, PMI, ICAEW, RIBA and other professional bodies.
-Certificated 8 hours CPD available on request.
+Certificated hours for CPD available on request.

 Who is it for?